Wellington East Return To The Top In Softball

 Four players were also in their team that won two years ago, including both year 13s Beyonce and Alyssa .

 Five Wellington East players made the tournament team: Beyonce Rehutai, Ariana Cameron-Jones, Kaitlyn Peachey, Memoree Arai-Hardie and Jordaan Arai-Hardie.

-The Arai-Hardie sisters are year 12s and twins, Memoree was the Pitcher of the Tournament and Jordaan was the Pitcher of the Tournament.
+The Arai-Hardie sisters are year 12s and twins, Memoree was the Pitcher of the Tournament and Jordaan was the Catcher of the Tournament.